John Stanfa: Early life

 Stanfa was born in 1940 in Caccamo, Sicily.
 In 1964, at the age of 23, Stanfa immigrated to the United States, and listed his occupation as a bricklayer.
-That same year, he was married to Lena, and settled in New York City, and by the late 1960s, moved to Philadelphia.
+That same year, he married Nicolena Congialdi, and settled in New York City.
+By the late 1960s, the couple moved to Philadelphia.

 Mafia career

 According to law enforcement, when Stanfa arrived in New York City, his brothers and brother-in-law, who were made men in the Gambino crime family, introduced him to the family.
 The Gambino family leaders arranged for Stanfa to work for Angelo Bruno, the boss of the Philadelphia crime family.

 On March 21, 1980, Bruno was killed by a shotgun blast in the back of the head as he sat in his car in front of his home at the intersection of 10th Street and Snyder Avenue in South Philadelphia, while Stanfa, his driver, was wounded.
 It is believed that the killing was ordered by Antonio Caponigro, Bruno's consigliere.
 A few weeks later, Caponigro's lifeless body was found, battered and nude, in the trunk of a car in The Bronx.
 The Commission had reportedly ordered Caponigro's murder because he assassinated Bruno without their sanction.
 Other Philadelphia family members involved in Bruno's murder were tortured and killed.

 Stanfa testified before a grand jury about the killing, and disappeared shortly after.
 In December 1980, Stanfa was arrested in Baltimore, where he was working as a baker in a pizza shop, and taken back to Philadelphia on charges that he had lied to the grand jury about meetings with mobsters after Bruno's death.
 In 1981, he was convicted of perjury and sentenced to eight years in prison.